mdrwsh/chesser/README.md

 ## Overview

-This Chess Bot is designed to play chess autonomously on a graphical chessboard interface.
+Chesser is designed to play chess autonomously on a graphical chessboard interface.
 It captures the screen to recognize the board state, detects the opponent's moves by analyzing frame differences, and makes moves using a chess engine.
 The bot can play as either white or black.

 ## Features